 The CCC Healthy Life Wellness program strives to help participants improve their health and well being.
 This program offers classes such as walking for fitness, CPR and lifetime fitness concepts allowing participants opportunities to create and maintain healthy lifestyles.
-A new edition to campus is the Fitness Center in Weinberg Hall.
-Faculty, staff and students may use the facility to enhance their overall wellness.
-For more information about wellness classes, contact the chair of the Physical Education Department.
+The Fitness Center in Weinberg Hall is open to Faculty, staff and students to enhance their overall wellness.
+For more information about wellness classes, contact the chair of the Vice President of Academic Services.